mattywausb/ElBanquos_ChristmasLight/Documentation/manual_en.md

 Press MODE-> Countdown Mode

 Press STEP-> Start transition to next picture in list

+#### Daylight detection
+The show mode uses a photocell to detect the ambient light situation.
+Only during low light, the show mode will choose one of the normal pictures.
+During "dailight", the show mode will activate one single lamp as an power indicator.

+The threshold to determine "dailight" is set by the potentiometer.
+For adustment see Tst: Light sensor calibration.

 ### Transition Mode
 The Transition Mode modifies the lamps slowly in random order to transition to the next picture.
 After it is done, the mode switches to Show Mode.